joshuamorris634/limit-gaussian-garch/README.md

 ## Runtime

-- `Simulation.ipynb`: approximately 11 hours at T=1000, N=100 on
+- `aimulation.ipynb`: approximately 11 hours at T=1000, N=100 on
   a standard laptop.
 To run a quick test, set T=200, N=5 in the simulation parameters.
-- `Empirical_Application.ipynb`: approximately 5 minutes.
+- `empirical_application.ipynb`: approximately 5 minutes.